 With ASSEMBLIES, NAVEL invests in forms of learning that are:

 COLLABORATIVE + EXPERIMENTAL + PROCESS-ORIENTED + CARING

-For three-month intervals, which we call quarters, NAVEL provides each ASSEMBLY with space, community, support, tools and resources—including access to our equipment, peer network, a facilitation training and micro funding.
-At the end of the quarter, each ASSEMBLY is asked to present about their experience and/or project.
-Projects can take whatever format feels most appropriate, be it a presentation, performance, publication, field trip, object, website, physical structure, etc…
+For 3 months, NAVEL provides each ASSEMBLY with space, community, support, tools and resources—including access to our equipment, peer network, a facilitation and anti-oppression training and micro funding.
+At the end of the term, each ASSEMBLY is asked to present about their experience and/or project.
+Projects can take whatever format feels most appropriate, be it a presentation, performance, publication, field trip, object, website, physical structure, etc.

 Our Guiding Principles & Values for Braver, Caring, and Collaborative Learning